toopbi7829/nfc-movie-library/README.md

 # Plex Collections

 To make content easy to trigger, this setup uses **Smart Collections** in Plex.
+Xafke covered this in his guide: https://simplyexplained.com/blog/how-i-built-an-nfc-movie-library-for-my-kids/

 When an NFC tag is scanned: